-Several times a year, I’ll get a call from a property owner who has been cited for a Zoning or Building Code violation.
-Typically, the owner has been “threatened” with legal action if he does not respond to the complaint, and subsequently remedy the violation within a limited timeframe.
-Sometimes the violation has existed for years, and the owner bought the property unaware of it; or if he did suspect a problem, chose to ignore it.
-At other times, the owner has created the violation himself, by constructing improvements or modifications without a permit, either because they were not legally permissible, or he just didn’t want to go through the effort and expense.
+Several times a year, I receive a call from a property owner who has been cited for a zoning or building code violation.
+Typically, the owner has been “threatened” with legal action if there is no response to the complaint, and subsequently remedies the violation within a limited timeframe.
+Sometimes, the violation has existed for years and perhaps the owner bought the property unaware of the issue; or if a problem was suspected, chose to ignore it.
+At other times, the owner has created the violation by constructing improvements or modifications without a permit, either because they were not legally permissible or did not want to go through the effort and expense.

 Typical Code Violations

-There are a variety of code violations that regularly occur, and a detailed discussion of these is well beyond the scope of this article.
-However, some of the more typical problems involve illegal dwelling units, garages converted to living space, overcrowded units, un-permitted modifications to existing structures, and even excessive junk piling up in a yard.
-Compliance issues can also result from conducting non-permitted uses on a property, or violating public safety regulations (such as blocking an exit or obstructing a required parking space).
+There are a variety of code violations that regularly occur and a detailed discussion of these is well beyond the scope of this article.
+However, some of the more typical problems involve illegal dwelling units, garages converted into living space, overcrowded units, un-permitted modifications to existing structures and even excessive junk piling up in a yard.
+Compliance issues may also result from conducting non-permitted uses on a property or violating public safety regulations such as blocking an exit or obstructing a required parking space.

-Once a problem is identified (or suspected) by an enforcement agency, it won’t just go away on its own, and the last thing you want to do is ignore it.
-But there is no need to panic, and though there may not be a quick fix, most of these situations are resolvable.
-One of the biggest mistakes you can make is to blame the enforcement agency for the problem.
-It’s generally not their fault, and most often the enforcement official is just doing his or her job.
-In many cases, officials don’t really want to deal with minor problems, but are legally required to investigate once a formal complaint is filed, or a violation is identified.
+Once a problem is identified or suspected by an enforcement agency, it will not go away on its own and should not be ignored.
+There is no need to panic, and although there may not be a quick fix, most of these situations are resolvable.
+One of the biggest mistakes one can make is to blame the enforcement agency for the problem.
+It is generally not their fault,and most often the enforcement official is just doing his or her job.
+In many cases, officials do not want to deal with minor problems but are legally required to investigate once a formal complaint is filed, or a violation is identified.

-Code compliance officials welcome a professional and friendly approach and are generally interested in finding reasonable and amicable solutions.
+Code compliance officials welcome a professional and friendly approach and are generally interested in determining reasonable and amicable solutions.
 In many instances, they can offer the key to resolving a problem.
-However, they can’t just do you a favor and ignore the fact that you are in violation, especially if the violation creates a threat to life or public safety … so don’t insult them by asking.
-Most importantly, if you are faced with a citation, from the very beginning you should strive to work cooperatively with the agency, both to fully understand the problem and to identify a mutually acceptable solution.
+However, they cannot do you a favor and ignore the violation, especially if the violation creates a threat to life or public safety, so do not insult them by requesting to waive it.
+Most importantly, if you are faced with a citation you should strive to work cooperatively with the agency from the beginning, both to fully understand the problem and to identify a mutually acceptable solution.

 Avoiding Problems

-The best way to avoid code compliance problems is to be diligent in all of your property decisions and activities.
+The best way to avoid code compliance problems is to be diligent in all property decisions and activities.
 Never complete the purchase of a property without researching its current and historical code compliance.
-This can be relatively easy, and most of the time simply involves a visit to the local Planning and Building departments to examine their property records.
+This can be relatively easy and most of the time simply involves a visit to the local planning and building departments to examine property records.

-Once you own a property, don’t begin any construction or modification work without obtaining the proper permits.
-Despite what you might think (or what your brother-in-law may have told you), even simple things like re-roofing, and replacing windows or siding, generally require a permit.
-It’s easy to find out if a permit is needed … just call the local Building Department and ask.
+Once you own a property, do not begin any construction or modification work without obtaining the proper permits.
+Despite what you might think or have been told, even simple things like re-roofing or replacing windows or siding generally requires a permit.
+It is easy to find out if a permit is needed by contacting the local building department and making an inquiry.